AScrafters/Omegle-Location-Finder-Prank/README.md

 Then select video chatting and make sure your console is open so whenever you meet someone it would show their exact location

-Also please be safe and healthy omegle is not a safe website there are alot of hackers if you're using omegle please use it with a VPNy
+Also please be safe and healthy omegle is not a safe website there are alot of hackers if you're using omegle please use it with a VPN

 [NOTE -: This will only work in video chat not text]